 If you are an exempt firm today, my advice is to keep a watching brief as half the attendees believe you will be among the first targets when change comes and you will be exempt no more.

 That is not to say those already included and preparing for the big day can relax either.
 Almost two-thirds believed that the instruments that must be reported will be expanded.

 So will you be ready?

-To reduce the time and operational costs associated with AnaCredit compliance, our Verified Entity Data as a Service collects, validates and maintains a database of over 3.1 million entities from over 190 countries.
+To reduce the time and operational costs associated with AnaCredit compliance, our Verified Entity Data as a Service collects, validates and maintains a database of over 3.1 million entities from approximately 190 countries.

 This provides you with the accurate and timely data they can rely on to facilitate decision making and regulatory reporting, on an ongoing basis.